matplotlib/matplotlib/doc/api/toolkits/mplot3d/view_angles.rst

 counterintuitively.

-A different variety of trackball rotates along the shortest arc on the virtual sphere (``mouserotationstyle: arcball``); it is a variation on Ken Shoemake's ARCBALL [Shoemake1992]_.
-Rotating around the viewing direction is straightforward with it (grab the ball near its edge instead of near the center).
+A different variety of trackball rotates along the shortest arc on the virtual sphere (``mouserotationstyle: sphere``).
+Rotating around the viewing direction is straightforward with it: grab the ball near its edge instead of near the center.

-Shoemake's original arcball is also available (``mouserotationstyle: Shoemake``);
+Ken Shoemake's ARCBALL [Shoemake1992]_ is also available (``mouserotationstyle: Shoemake``);
-it is free of hysteresis, i.e., returning mouse to the original position returns the figure to its original orientation, the rotation is independent of the details of the path the mouse took, which could be desirable.
+it resembles the ``sphere`` style, but is free of hysteresis, i.e., returning mouse to the original position returns the figure to its original orientation; the rotation is independent of the details of the path the mouse took, which could be desirable.
-However, Shoemake's arcball rotates at twice the angular rate of the mouse movement (it is quite noticeable, especially when adjusting roll), and it lacks an obvious mechanical equivalent; arguably, the path-independent rotation is unnatural.
+However, Shoemake's arcball rotates at twice the angular rate of the mouse movement (it is quite noticeable, especially when adjusting roll), and it lacks an obvious mechanical equivalent; arguably, the path-independent rotation is not natural (however convenient), it could take some getting used to.
 So it is a trade-off.

-Shoemake's arcball has an abrupt edge; this is remedied in Gavin Bell's arcball (``mouserotationstyle: Bell``), originally written for OpenGL [Bell1988]_.
-It is used in Blender and Meshlab.

 Henriksen et al. [Henriksen2002]_ provide an overview.
 In summary: